-Jo Fong is a director, choreographer and performer working in dance, film, theatre and the visual arts.
+Jo Fong is a director, choreographer and performer working in dance, film, theatre, opera and the visual arts.

-Her eclectic performance career includes performances with DV8 Physical Theatre, Rosas (Belgium) and Rambert Dance Company.
-Recent collaborations include working with Wendy Houstoun, Deborah Light, Unfinished Business, Skye Reynolds, National Theatre Wales and Quarantine.
+Her eclectic career includes performances with DV8 Physical Theatre, Rosas (Belgium) and Rambert Dance Company.
+Recent collaborations include working with Wendy Houstoun, Deborah Light, Unfinished Business, Skye Reynolds, National Theatre Wales, Welsh National Opera, Hull Dance, Xintiandi Arts Festival Shanghai and Quarantine.

 As an independent artist she has toured her choreographic work throughout the UK and international venues.
 Her work has been recognised and awarded by The Critic’s Circle National Dance Awards, Creative Wales Award and Wales Theatre Awards.